borisdev/research/tune-gpt/README.md

 Prompt

 ```
-"Is salmon and arugula a keto dish?"
+Is salmon and arugula a keto dish?
 ```

 Response

 ```
 Yes, salmon and arugula can be part of a keto diet.
-Salmon is a great source of healthy fats and protein, while arugula is a low-carb vegetable."
+Salmon is a great source of healthy fats and protein, while arugula is a low-carb vegetable.
 ```

 # Docs